Vertis-Z/entertain-me/README.md

 Deploy link: https://vertis-z.github.io/entertain-me/

 ### Info
-* Displays recommendations upon page loading
+* Displays editors recommendations upon page loading
 * Pulls movie info, image and rating from IMDB and displays movie card
 * Search function stores the searched value to localstorage then loads a new html to display the results through a fetch request using the stored value to display relevant movies
-*

 ### Issues
 * 1 day prior to due date, discovered OTT-Details API, and original IMDB scraper were down.